mfont002/ostemp/README.md

 ## Deploying the infrustructure.

 ```
-The deploy.sh file can be used to deploy the onesky resources.
-Edit param names (only if you want to change the dir structure for files) and run the file.
+Install npm then run the deploy.sh file to deploy the onesky resources.
+Edit param names (only if you want to change the dir structure for files).
 $ ./deploy.sh

 The project requires the following dependencies: